grafana/loki/docs/sources/logql/_index.md

 Since label values are string, by default a conversion into a float (64bits) will be attempted, in case of failure the `__error__` label is added to the sample.
 Optionally the label identifier can be wrapped by a conversion function `| unwrap <function>(label_identifier)`, which will attempt to convert the label value from a specific format.

 We currently support the functions:
 - `duration_seconds(label_identifier)` (or its short equivalent `duration`) which will convert the label value in seconds from the [go duration format](https://golang.org/pkg/time/#ParseDuration) (e.g `5m`, `24s30ms`).
 - `bytes(label_identifier)` which will convert the label value to raw bytes applying the bytes unit  (e.g. `5 MiB`, `3k`, `1G`).

 Supported function for operating over unwrapped ranges are:

+- `rate(log-range)`: calculates per second rate of all values in the specified interval.
 - `sum_over_time(unwrapped-range)`: the sum of all values in the specified interval.
 - `avg_over_time(unwrapped-range)`: the average value of all points in the specified interval.
 - `max_over_time(unwrapped-range)`: the maximum value of all points in the specified interval.